StackStorm/st2docs/docs/source/install/deb.rst

 Setup repositories
 ~~~~~~~~~~~~~~~~~~~

 The following script will detect your platform and architecture and setup the repo accordingly.
-It'll also install the GPG key for repo signing.
+It will also install the GPG key for repo signing.

   .. code-block:: bash